alexsteininfo/BirthDeathMutation.jl/README.md

 Julia package for simulating single-population somatic evolution with full lineage tracking.

-This project started from [SomaticEvolution.jl](https://github.com/jessierenton/SomaticEvolution.jl) but has been substantially simplified: multilevel (multi-module) dynamics have been removed, only `SimpleTreeCell` (tree-based lineage tracking) is supported, and the package has been renamed to reflect a single birth-death-mutation population focus.
+This project started from [SomaticEvolution.jl](https://github.com/jessierenton/SomaticEvolution.jl) but has been substantially modified: multilevel (multi-module) dynamics have been removed, only `SimpleTreeCell` (tree-based lineage tracking) is supported, and the package has been renamed to reflect a single birth-death-mutation population focus.

 ## Installation